-The amazing visual documentarian of New York and design, little girls and gardens Maria Kalman’s ‘What Pete Ate‘ takes us visiting the twenty-six letters of the English alphabet through the antics of Pete, the dog.
+The amazing visual documentarian of New York and design, little girls and gardens Maria Kalman’s ‘What Pete Ate‘ takes us through the twenty-six letters of the English alphabet with Pete, the dog.
 Pete pretty much devours anything that chooses his fancy.

 Dr. Seuss’s ABC